Mainframe (MFT) Reaches Market Cap of $169.51 Million

 According to CryptoCompare, “Hifi Finance is a blockchain based platform for decentralized applications.
 Hifi Finance network enables any application to send data, store files and manage payments.
 MFT is an ethereum-based token that powers Hifi Finance platform.
 MFT token can also be used as a medium of exchange within the platform. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Mainframe directly using U.S. dollars.
-Investors seeking to trade Mainframe should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Mainframe using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Mainframe directly using US dollars.
+Investors seeking to acquire Mainframe should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Mainframe using one of the exchanges listed above.

 Receive News & Updates for Mainframe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Mainframe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.